jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Cyberreason-Ransomware-The-True-Cost-to-Business-2022.md

 paid a ransom.
 Larger organizations with more than 1,500 employees were also preferred targets for repeated attacks (88%).

-The big takeaway from both this years study and the last is that it really does not make sense to pay a ransom demand unless there is the risk of losses that go beyond monetary
+The big takeaway from both this year’s study and the last is that it really does not make sense to pay a ransom demand unless there is the risk of losses that go beyond monetary